TimeEval/TimeEval/docs/concepts/algorithms.md

 ### Jar adapter

-The {class}`timeeval.adapters.distributed.JarAdapter` lets you evaluate Java algorithms in TimeEval.
+The {class}`timeeval.adapters.jar.JarAdapter` lets you evaluate Java algorithms in TimeEval.
 You can supply the path to the Jar-File (executable) and any additional arguments to the Java-process call.

 ### Adapter to apply univariate methods to multivariate data